-This is the second article in a two-part series by Aparna Ramanujam on how incorporating findings from developmental neuroscience into Indian education policies can help improve childrens’ performances in the education system.
+This is the second article in a two-part series by Aparna Ramanujam on how incorporating findings from developmental neuroscience into Indian education policies can help improve students’ performances in the education system.
+Click here to read part one.

 As the first part of this series noted, recent Indian education policies have almost exclusively focused on improving the national economy, and have thus only viewed students as human capital whose outputs can improve economic productivity.
 This approach has reduced the purpose of schools to solely produce great learning outcomes, but evidently, it hasn’t worked.
 Indian students are far behind their international counterparts on almost every measure of academic success.
 Why have we failed?